syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/grouping.md

-Output for grouping combobox control is as follows.
+Output for grouping ComboBox control is as follows.

 ![](Combobox_grouping_images/grouping.png)